wepay/wepay-ios/README.md

 // Show UI asking the user to insert the card reader and wait for it to be ready
 ~~~
 + That's it!
 The following sequence of events will occur:

-    1. The user inserts the card reader (or it is already inserted), or powers on their Bluetooth card reader.
+1. The user inserts the card reader (or it is already inserted), or powers on their bluetooth card reader.
 2. The SDK tries to detect the card reader and initialize it.
-        - The `cardReaderDidChangeStatus:` method will be called with `status = kWPCardReaderStatusSearching`
+    - The `cardReaderDidChangeStatus:` method will be called with `status = kWPCardReaderStatusSearching`.
     - If any card readers are discovered, the `selectCardReader:` method will be called with an array of discovered devices.
 If anything is plugged into the headphone jack, `"AUDIOJACK"` will be one of the devices discovered.
-        - If no card readers are detected, the `cardReaderDidChangeStatus:` method will be called with `status = kWPCardReaderStatusNotConnected`
+    - If no card readers are detected, the `cardReaderDidChangeStatus:` method will be called with `status = kWPCardReaderStatusNotConnected`.
     - Once the card reader selection completion block is called, the SDK will attempt to to connect to the selected card reader.
     - If the card reader is successfully connected, then the `cardReaderDidChangeStatus:` method will be called with `status = kWPCardReaderStatusConnected`.
 3. Next, the SDK checks if the card reader is correctly configured (the `cardReaderDidChangeStatus:` method will be called with `status = kWPCardReaderStatusCheckingReader`).
-        - If the card reader is already configured, the App is given a chance to force configuration.
+    - If the card reader is already configured, the app is given a chance to force configuration.
 The SDK calls the `shouldResetCardReaderWithCompletion:` method, and the app must execute the completion method, telling the SDK whether or not the reader should be reset.
-        - If the reader was not configured, or the app requested a reset, the card reader is configured (the `cardReaderDidChangeStatus:` method will be called with `status = kWPCardReaderStatusConfiguringReader`)
+    - If the reader was not already configured, or the app requested a reset, the `cardReaderDidChangeStatus:` method will be called with `status = kWPCardReaderStatusConfiguringReader` and the card reader is configured.
 4. Next, if the card reader is successfully initialized, the SDK asks the app for transaction information by calling the `authorizeAmountWithCompletion:` method.
 The app must execute the completion method, telling the SDK what the amount, currency code and merchant account id is.
-    5. Next, the `cardReaderDidChangeStatus:` method will be called with `status = kWPCardReaderStatusWaitingForCard`
+5. Next, the `cardReaderDidChangeStatus:` method will be called with `status = kWPCardReaderStatusWaitingForCard`.
+6. If the user swipes a card successfully:
+    - The `cardReaderDidChangeStatus:` method will be called with `status = kWPCardReaderStatusSwipeDetected`.
+    - The SDK attempts to ask the app for the payer’s email by calling the `insertPayerEmailWithCompletion:` method.
+If the app implements this optional delegate method, it must execute the completion method and pass in the payer’s email address.
+    - The `didReadPaymentInfo:` method is called with the obtained payment info.
+    - The `cardReaderDidChangeStatus:` method will be called with `status = kWPCardReaderStatusTokenizing`, and the SDK will automatically send the obtained card info to WePay's servers for tokenization.
+    - If tokenization succeeds, the `paymentInfo:didTokenize:` method will be called.
+    - If tokenization fails, the `paymentInfo:didFailTokenization:` method will be called with the appropriate error, and processing will stop.
-    6. If the user inserts a card successfully, the `cardReaderDidChangeStatus:` method will be called with `status = kWPCardReaderStatusCardDipped`
+7. Instead, if the user dips a card successfully:
+    - The `cardReaderDidChangeStatus:` method will be called with `status = kWPCardReaderStatusCardDipped`
-    7. If the card has multiple applications on it, the payer must choose one:
+    - If the card has multiple applications on it, the payer must choose one:
         - The SDK calls the `selectEMVApplication:completion:` method with a list of Applications on the card.
         - The app must display these Applications to the payer and allow them to choose which application they want to use.
         - Once the payer has decided, the app must inform the SDK of the choice by executing the completion method and passing in the index of the chosen application.
-    8. Next, the SDK extracts card data from the card.
+    - Next, the SDK obtains card data from the chip on the card.
-        - If the SDK is unable to obtain data from the card, the `didFailToReadPaymentInfoWithError:` method will be called with the appropriate error, and processing will stop (the `cardReaderDidChangeStatus:` method will be called with `status = kWPCardReaderStatusStopped`)
-        - Otherwise, the SDK attempts to ask the App for the payer’s email by calling the `insertPayerEmailWithCompletion:` method
-    9. If the app implements this optional delegate method, it must execute the completion method and pass in the payer’s email address.
+    - The SDK attempts to ask the app for the payer’s email by calling the `insertPayerEmailWithCompletion:` method.
+If the app implements this optional delegate method, it must execute the completion method and pass in the payer’s email address.
-    10. Next, the `didReadPaymentInfo:` method is called with the obtained payment info.
+    - The `didReadPaymentInfo:` method is called with the obtained payment info.
-    11. Next, the SDK will automatically send the obtained EMV card info to WePay's servers for authorization (the `cardReaderDidChangeStatus:` method will be called with `status = kWPCardReaderStatusAuthorizing`)
+    - The `cardReaderDidChangeStatus:` method will be called with `status = kWPCardReaderStatusAuthorizing`, and the SDK will automatically send the obtained EMV card info to WePay's servers for authorization.
-    12. If authorization fails, the `paymentInfo:didFailAuthorization:` method will be called and processing will stop.
+    - If authorization succeeds, the `paymentInfo:didAuthorize:` method will be called and processing will stop.
-    13. If authorization succeeds, the `paymentInfo:didAuthorize:` method will be called.
+    - If authorization fails, the `paymentInfo:didFailAuthorization:` method will be called.
+8. If a recoverable error occurs during swiping or dipping, one of the failure methods will be called.
+After a few seconds, the `cardReaderDidChangeStatus:` method will be called with `status = kWPCardReaderStatusWaitingForCard` and the card reader will again wait for the user to swipe/dip a card.
+9. If an unrecoverable error occurs, or if the SDK is unable to obtain data from the card, one of teh failure methods will be called with the appropriate error.
+10. When processing stops, the `cardReaderDidChangeStatus:` method will be called with `status = kWPCardReaderStatusStopped`.
-    14. Done!
+10. Done!

-Note: After the card is inserted into the reader, it must not be removed until a successful auth response (or an error) is returned.
+Note: After the card is dipped into the reader, it must not be removed until a successful auth response (or an error) is returned.

 ### Integrating the Manual payment method